-A low vision exam is very different from a traditional eye exam.
-The purpose of a low vision exam will be to address a specific goal.
-Here are some examples of common vision tasks that a patient may find difficult, even when wearing eyeglasses:
+A low vision evaluation is very different from a traditional eye health exam.
+The purpose of a low vision evaluation will be to address a specific goal.
+Here are some examples of common vision tasks that someone may find difficult, even when wearing glasses:

 - Reading newspapers, magazines or books

 - Using a computer

 Often glasses alone do not accomplish these goals but with proper devices such as magnifiers or telescopes, these vision tasks can be enjoyed again.

 - Determining the right low vision aids to meet your specific goals

 - Exploring different sunglasses to reduce glare and enhance contrast